JonathanMJi/SystematicFramework_AIBreastCancerPrognosis/README.md

 #Conclusion

 The deep learning CNN model produced a 21 gene signature for the prediction of human breast cancer survival.
-The mRNA levels (mutations?) of these genes correlate well with breast cancer patients’ prognosis and histopathology.
-This gene set offers a statistically significant predictive value with an AUC (Area Under Curve) score of 0.902, indicating our model is an excellent discriminatory model.
+The mRNA levels (mutations) of these genes correlate well with breast cancer patients’ prognosis and histopathology.
+This gene set offers a statistically significant predictive value with an AUC (Area Under Curve) score of 0.900, indicating our model is an excellent discriminatory model.